Pam Byers Memorial Collecting Initiative

 Beth Hessel, PHS Executive Director, and Nancy Taylor, PHS Director of Programs and Services, began collecting materials and raising funds to establish a researcher-focused memorial to Byers in 2016.
 Jeff Byers (Pam Byers’s husband), Deborah Block, Patricia Dykers Koenig, and Barbara Wheeler provided key assistance during the quiet phase of the project.

 Dykers Koenig, a previous organizer of the Covenant Network and member of the More Light Churches Network, donated ten cubic feet of personal papers.
-Sharon Rogers, widow of former moderator Jack Rogers, donated her husband’s papers, which include his work and writings on human sexuality.
+Sharon Rogers, widow of moderator Jack Rogers, donated her husband’s papers, which include his work and writings on human sexuality.
 Jerry Andrews and Jack Haberer have also contributed large document runs from their time as leaders in the Presbyterian Coalition and other Presbyterian organizations.

 These collections join a growing body of records at PHS related to the denomination’s four decade struggle over the full participation of LGBTQIA+ Presbyterians and their families in the life and leadership of the church.